 - La Línea was founded in the 18th century after Britain took Gibraltar under the Treaty of Utrecht (1713)

-- Today over 15,000 workers cross the border daily, making La Línea one of Europe's busiest land crossings
+- Today around 15,000 workers cross the border daily, making La Línea one of Europe's busiest land crossings

-- The new 2026 EU-UK Agreement on Gibraltar removes hard border checks, transforming the crossing
+- The EU-UK Agreement on Gibraltar has provisional application from 15 July 2026, removing hard border checks

-- The city has a population of around 65,000 and sits at the southern tip of Andalusia
+- The city has a population of 64,177 (January 2024, INE) and sits at the southern tip of Andalusia

 How Did La Línea Come to Exist?